Exploring Training and Inference Scaling Laws in Generative Retrieval

 \subsection{Neural Scaling Laws}

 Neural scaling laws describe predictable patterns of performance improvement as model size, dataset size, and computational resources increase.
 Baidu~\cite{hestness2017deeplearningscalingpredictable} first introduced power-law relationships between test loss and these factors, offering an insight to predict neural network training.
 OpenAI~\cite{kaplan2020scalinglawsneurallanguage} extended this concept to larger models, demonstrating that model scaling yields consistent improvements in tasks like language modeling.
-Google~\cite{hoff2022anemperical} further advanced this understanding by introducing a unified formula for scaling laws, thus laying the groundwork for scaling strategies in neural networks.
+Google~\cite{hoff2022anemperical} further introduced a unified formula for scaling laws, thus laying the groundwork for scaling strategies in neural networks.

 Scaling laws have been successfully applied to various domain-specific fields such as speech recognition~\cite{rad2023robustspeech}, computer vision~\cite{deh2023scalingvision, zhai2022scaling}, and vision-language models~\cite{jia2021scalinupvl, rad2021clip}.
-In the field of Information Retrieval, scaling laws have been explored in recommendation.
+In the field of information retrieval, scaling laws have been explored in recommendation~\cite{dealrec}.
 Studies have examined applications in Click-Through Rate (CTR) prediction~\cite{ardalani2022understandingscalinglawsrecommendation} and sequential recommendation models~\cite{zhang2024salinglargeseq} using unique item identifiers.
 Recent research has demonstrated the effectiveness of trillion-parameter sequential transducers for generative recommendations~\cite{zhai2025hstu} and the development of architectures like Wukong~\cite{zhang2024wukong} has established scaling laws for large-scale recommendation systems by effectively capturing diverse, high-order interactions through scalable network layers.